 Born: February 26, 1965 in Port Arthur, Texas

-Even as a boy, Don Narcisse had a knack for catching the long ball.
-This eventually enabled him to compete for 13 standout seasons with the Saskatchewan Roughriders and was a ticket into the Canadian Football Hall of Fame.
+Even as a young boy, Don Narcisse was athletic and had a knack for catching the long football.
+He competed for 13 standout seasons with the Saskatchewan Roughriders and is a member of the Canadian Football Hall of Fame.

 In his senior year at TSU, Narcisse led the NCAA Division I-AA in receiving yards with 1,074 and also earned first-team Division I-AA All-American honors.
 According to Johnnie Cole, his former Quarterback and later Head Coach at TSU, "Don was an overachiever and a very hard worker.
 He had a natural gift for catching the football."